11 Ice Age Trail Hikes to Explore This Winter

 South Central

-Located halfway between Sauk City and Middleton, the 483-acre Indian Lake County Park is popular for snowshoeing as well as cross-country skiing and sledding.
-With a warming house, plenty of parking, scenic vistas of Indian Lake, and on-site facilities, it’s a great place for a winter hike through the woods.
+Located halfway between Sauk City and Middleton, the 483-acre Indian Lake County Park is popular in winter for snowshoeing as well as cross-country skiing and sledding.
+With a warming house, plenty of parking, scenic vistas of the frozen lake and on-site facilities, it’s a great place for a winter hike through the woods with the whole family.

-The 2.8-mile segment of the Ice Age Trail can be turned into a 5-mile loop by hiking, snowshoeing or cross-country skiing along one of the several trails throughout the park or around the lake to return to the parking area.
+The 2.8-mile segment of the Ice Age Trail can be turned into a 5-mile loop by continuing along one of the several trails throughout the park, or looping around the lake to return to the parking area.
+You can also bring your pups to the pet exercise area here for extra fun.

 Albany Segment – Green County